-I had my first baby – a beautiful, brown-eyed girl named Amethyst – when I was barely 21.
-By the time I was 28, I had four little kids and I was a full-time mother.
-The demands on my heart, my body, and my mind were overwhelming.
-I needed a path through motherhood that allowed me to give deeply to my children while not losing myself.
+I had my first baby – a beautiful, brown-eyed girl – when I was barely 21.
+By the time I was 28, I had four little ones and I was a full-time mother.
+The demands on my heart, my body, and my mind were overwhelming and I needed a path through motherhood which allowed me to give deeply to my children while not losing me.
 I was struggling with anger, resentment, and exhaustion and I didn’t want to live frazzled and upset all the time.
-It wasn’t doing any wonders for me, my kids, or my marriage, either.
+Not surprisingly, it wasn’t doing any wonders for me, my kids, or my marriage, either.

-Things started to change when I moved away from being reactionary and I stopped letting my emotions decide how I would respond to the things going on around me.
-Things changed when I chose kindness over and over; things changed when I started making kindness the important starting point of all of my actions.
-I became:
+Things started to change when I moved away from being reactionary and stopped letting my emotions decide how I would respond to the things going on around me.
+Things changed when I began to choose kindness over and over; when I started making kindness the important starting point of all of my actions, I became:

 - Kinder at Heart

 - Kinder in Everyday Actions

 - Kinder to Myself

 It’s has been quite the journey.
 I’ve both done well and failed miserably.
 But I believe this is the mystery of human existence.
 We don’t get to do it perfectly; we get to do our very best.